 If you have been accepted to a university in the Netherlands as a foreign student then you are eligible for Dutch residency for the duration of your stay in the country, along with the added option to apply for a one year visa prior to study start to prepare, and one year after graduation to look for work.

-Depending on your nationality you may been a provisional residence permit to allow you to stay in the country for more than 3 months, however your university will be able to apply for these permits for you.
+Depending on your nationality you may be given a provisional residence permit to allow you to stay in the country for more than 3 months, however, your university will be able to apply for these permits for you.

 Unlike most universities in Europe, the Netherlands doesn’t have a tradition of having cheaper, on-campus halls of residence for their students which means that students need to find a room in the private sector, although there are certain universities who do have accommodation support and services to help you find a place to live.